 Each job task can have budget amount.
-The budget amount represents the agency's cost to produce the task.
-It is the amount of money and time you're planning to spend to finish the work.
+The budget amount represents the agency's cost to produce of money and time you're planning to spend to finish the work.
 Unlike estimate amounts, budget amounts don't include fees, markups, or commissions.
 Clients don't see budget amounts-only estimate amounts.
 So they're used for internal cost tracking only.
 Job reports compare budget vs. estimate to calculate the job's gross margin.
 Also, budget alerts use this amount to warn user when they're near or over budget on a job task.